 - Little movements are better than big ones.
 Unless you’re an orangutan with gigantic arms, trying to pull too much slack at once doesn’t work well.
 Just pull a foot or two at a time.

-- When the climber first starts off the ground or when she exposed to a dangerous fall, keep the belay tight to keep rope stretch low.
+- When the climber first starts off the ground or when she is exposed to a dangerous fall, keep the belay tight to keep rope stretch low.
 Do this by sitting into the belay and choking up as tight as you can on the rope.

 - Use an experienced backup belayer who can hold the brake strand while you’re learning this.